Category Archives: English Version

 Ho Chi Minh and his master Mao Tse Tung

-This is to prove that the real enemies of the United States in the Vietnam War were the communists who embraced the Marxism ideology.
+This is to prove that the real enemies of the United States in the Vietnam War were the communists who embraced the Marxist ideology.
 This also proves that Ho Chi Minh was not a good guy as he maliciously disguised himself, but only a devil who heartlessly murdered hundreds of thousands of his fellow people in the name of Socialism and who launched the bloody war that resulted in 3 million deaths to serve the goal of Communist International.

 Ho Chi Minh!
 What is his true identity?